 - Do not place open volumes face down. - Use one box of material at a time and remove only one folder at a time. - Use only pencil to take notes (or laptops/tablets).
-No ink or coloured pencils allowed. - Retain the original order of documents.
-Do not mark or re-arrange in any way.
+No ink or coloured pencils allowed. - Retain the original order of documents and do not remove from file folders.
+Do not mark or rearrange in any way.
 If you feel that material is out of order, inform staff. - Only staff may remove staples and other fasteners.
 Do not attempt this yourself. - Use strips of paper available at the retrievals desk as markers.
 Do not use "stickies". - Do not trace maps or other records. - Do not write on notepaper on top of original documents. - · Refrain from licking fingers to turn pages. - Use the gloves provided when handling photographic material as oil from hands can damage or stain photographic prints and negatives.
 Gloves may also be required when handling other records.